 - Ap1 2.4.1 You are a family member of an UK national if you are one of the following: - a) a spouse or civil partner of the person. - b) a direct descendant of the person or the person's spouse or civil partner who is under the age of 21 e.g. child or grandchild.
 Those who are 21 years or over will need to provide evidence of dependency. - c) a dependent direct ascendant of the person or the person's spouse or civil partner e.g. parent or grandparent.
-This is only applicable if you and the person left the UK and exercised a right of residence in the EEA and/or Switzerland. - Ap1 2.4.2 You will be eligible to pay a UK fee if one of the below categories apply to you: - Ap1 2.4.3 You are a family member of a UK national and the below apply: - a) you are a family member of a UK national on the first day of the Seasonal Academic year of your module; and - b) you have been ordinarily resident in the UK and Islands for the three years prior to the first day of the Seasonal Academic year of your module; and - c) you are ordinarily resident in the UK on the first day of the Seasonal Academic year of your module. - Ap1 2.4.4 You and your UK national family member have had a period of residence in Europe or the EU overseas territories and the below apply: - a) you are a family member of a UK national on the first day of the Seasonal Academic year of your module; and
+This is only applicable if you and the person left the UK and exercised a right of residence in the EEA and/or Switzerland. - Ap1 2.4.2 You will be eligible to pay a UK fee if one of the below categories apply to you: - Ap1 2.4.3 You are a family member of a UK national and the below apply: - a) you are a family member of a UK national on the first day of the Seasonal Academic year of your module; and - b) you have been ordinarily resident in the UK and Islands for the three years prior to the first day of the Seasonal Academic year of your module; and - c) you are ordinarily resident in the UK on the first day of the Seasonal Academic year of your module. - Ap1 2.4.4 You and your UK national family member have had a period of residence in Europe or the EU overseas territories and the below apply: - a) you are a family member of a UK national on the first day of the Seasonal Academic year of your module; and - b) on 31st December 2020 you and your UK national family member were either ordinarily resident in: - the EEA (excluding the UK), Switzerland, and the EU overseas territories or;

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2023 Date for review: March 2024